How can your organization interpret/engage/leverage/ the impact of burgeoning healthcare spending in the United States?

 You've got to talk the talk.
 And to do that, you've got to understand the trends.
 They are structural and massive, destined to reshape the dynamics of the American economy.

 By 2021, Uncle Sam estimates healthcare spending will account for almost 20 percent of the U.S. gross domestic product.
 An aging population, Obamacare, and even modest economic growth will all fuel this unheard of consumption of medical services.
+Even for ailments like liver cancer.

 No matter your enterprise, this tectonic shift in resource allocation matters.
 To take advantage of it through effective marketing communications, understand: